ravendb/docs/Documentation/4.2/Raven.Documentation.Pages/start/test-driver.dotnet.markdown

 .NET FrameworkVersion is set to the version at the time of the RavenDB server release that was downloaded.

-By default, RavenDB looks for the newest .NET version on your machine by using the `+` moderator in the definition.
+By default, RavenDB looks for the exact release it was compiled with or newer by using the `+` moderator in the FrameworkVersion definition.

-Thus, if the server on your machine is set to `ServerTestOptions.FrameworkVersion = 3.1.17+`, it will work properly with all .NET versions 3.1.17 and newer, including 4.0 and up.
+Thus, if the server on your machine is set to `ServerTestOptions.FrameworkVersion = 3.1.17+`, it will work properly with all .NET versions 3.1.17 and newer patch releases (.17, .18, .19, etc...).
+So, as long as you have .NET 3.1.17 or 18 or 19 on your machine, the server will run smoothly.
+Note: You can have multiple versions of .NET running on your machine at the same time.

 To learn more, including alternative settings, see the section about [setting .NET FrameworkVersion](../server/Embedded#net-frameworkversion).